alco-company/mortimer-bellis/WORKLOG.md

 - report on Dinero Service errors
 - allow ',75' as money input on products
 - use '+' on lists to open new item form
+- use ',' to edit current_list_item and use ArrowDown / -Up to navigate list_items

 ### 31/3/2025